Skip to content

 Most courses are content libraries.
 Zakarian is a system.
 The error log turns mistakes into data; the analytics show patterns over time; the adaptive plan re-prioritises your week from your last seven days of misses; the coaching addresses root causes rather than re-teaching content.
 The whole product is built around the loop, not the lectures.

-Seven days of full access to everything: the 30-question diagnostic, all 17 chapters, the full question bank, the error log, the adaptive study plan, the spaced review queue, mock exams, the AI tutor, and the offline PWA.
+Full access to everything: all 50+ chapters, the full question bank, the error log, the adaptive study plan, the spaced review queue, mock exams, the AI tutor, and the offline PWA.
 No credit card required at signup.

-No. The signup form asks for your name, email, and a password.
-No payment details are collected until you decide to upgrade.
+No. The signup form asks for your name, email, and a password — no payment details required.

 Score and results